-The project site is not located in a 100-year flood zone.
-An unnamed intermittent stream is located approximately 820 feet northeast of the project site, which meets the required 50-foot setback.
-As such, the project would not impede flood flows associated with the unnamed stream.
+The proposed cultivation area would not be located within a 100-year flood zone.
+The proposed outdoor cultivation would be located over 900 feet away from the unnamed intermittent creek, which meets the required 50-foot setback.
+As such, the project would not impede or redirect flood flows associated with the unnamed stream.
 Therefore, impacts would be less than significant.

+(d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation?

+The project site is not located in tsunami or seiche zones.
+The cultivation area is not located within a 100-year flood zone and no permanent structures would be constructed.
+Pesticide and fertilizer operations would be conducted by a contractor and no storage of pesticides or fertilizers would occur on site.
+Therefore, no structures would be at risk of inundation, nor would there be a risk of pollutant release due to project inundation.
+No impact would occur related to these inundation risks.

-- (d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation?
-The project site is not located in a 100-year floodplain or tsunami or seiche zones.
-No impact would occur related to these inundation risks. - (e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?
+(e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?